-Law enforcement and private traffic crash investigators, insurance fraud special investigators and claims adjusters, engineers, attorneys, safety officers, military investigative personnel, collision animation and simulation graphics users
+Law enforcement and private traffic crash investigators, insurance fraud special investigators and claims adjusters, engineers1, attorneys, safety officers, military investigative personnel, collision animation and simulation graphics users

-You must have successfully completed IPTM’s Event Data Recorder Use in Traffic Crash Reconstruction - Level I course or its equivalent.
+You must have successfully completed IPTM’s Event Data Recorder Use in Traffic Crash Reconstruction - Level I and Traffic Crash Reconstruction courses or their equivalent.

 IPTM's Event Data Recorder Use in Traffic Crash Reconstruction - Level II course is eligible for 40 ACTAR CEUs.